Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained from volunteering or internships
+- Write down any relevant experience that you’ve gained by volunteering or internships

-- You should highlight any achievements or responsibilities that you were able to fulfill in these roles.
+- Note any achievements or responsibilities you fulfilled in these positions.

 References: